Measuring sampling plan utility in post-marketing surveillance of medical products: Conclusion

 Regulation of SFPs is most urgent in low-resource settings, where the burden of poor-quality products is largest \parencite{ozawa2018}.
 PMS is a crucial activity for understanding the quality of products reaching the public \parencite{who2017-2}.
 Our work provides a means of characterizing and estimating the value of PMS through a sampling plan's utility, and demonstrates how this utility can be employed for the comparison of sampling plans.
-Ongoing work at \if0\blind United States Pharmacopeia \fi \if1\blind[\textit{organization removed for blind review}] \fi will integrate this paper's approach into a tool for field users in low- and middle-income countries.
+Approaches for sampling plan development depend substantially on the availability of a efficiently calculated utility metric that appropriately characterizes the value of a sampling plan.
+Ongoing work at \if0\blind United States Pharmacopeia, under the USAID-funded PQM+ program, \fi \if1\blind[\textit{organization removed for blind review}] \fi will integrate sampling plan utility into a tool for field users in low- and middle-income countries.
 These countries currently use the risk-based assessment procedure of \citet{nkansah2018} for developing sampling plans.
-Implementation of our approach is a next step for sampling plan development that integrates these assessments with prior tests, supply-chain information, and further characterization of objectives.
+Identifying plan utility as proposed here only requires two or three additional parameter assessments by regulators to characterize objectives.
+This utility is an improvement in sampling plan development that integrates these assessments with prior tests and supply-chain information.

-The sourcing-probability matrix for the supply chain, $\sourcingMat$, is a crucial element of understanding what data may result from a proposed sampling plan.
-National sourcing records, aggregated records from sub-national or outlet echelons, and track-and-trace records can all be used to form $\sourcingMat$.
-Our case study uses supply-chain observations from a previous PMS iteration to estimate $\sourcingMat$, and we use bootstrap samples of these observations to form sourcing probabilities for untested nodes in the all-provinces case.
-The uncertainty associated with an estimated $\sourcingMat$ may be incorporated into analysis through similar bootstrap samples that are integrated with MCMC draws of the SFP-rate vector, $\tnsnRates$.
-In the fast estimation algorithm (see Appendix \ref{SuppMat:calcUtil}), each member of the set of SFP-rate draws would be coupled with a bootstrap sample of $\sourcingMat$ during the data-generation step.
-The utility estimate would thus be reflective of the uncertainty in both $\tnsnRates$ and $\sourcingMat$.